Many in Muslim world want sharia as law of land - survey

 This view was strongest in South Asia, where 97 percent of Bangladeshis and 96 percent of Pakistanis agreed, while the lowest Middle Eastern result was 77 percent in Egypt.

 The survey polled only Muslims and not minorities.
-In several Muslim countries, embattled Christian minorities say they cannot practise their faith freely and are subject to discrimination and physical attacks.
+In several Muslim countries, embattled Christian minorities say they cannot practise their faith freely and are in fact subject to discrimination and physical attacks.

 The survey produced mixed results on questions relating to the relationship between politics and Islam.